marcusoftnet/marcusoftnet.github.io/_posts/2025-01-14-htmx-todo-tutorial.md

 </nav>
 ```

+That's pretty neat, right?
+Now we can keep our `main.ejs` clean and short while at the same time make each partial easy to understand and reusable.

 A few words on EJS:

 - `<%-` means that we output the result / variable unescaped, i.e. including the tags